 In a recent Goji Blog, we summed up what we think is the best method to develop an app or develop a web app—The Goji Method.
-But in this Goji Blog, we’ll elaborate on the common mistakes in app development.
-The ones that happen without an excellent app development methodology.
+So in this Goji Blog, we’ll elaborate on the common mistakes in app development.

 We’ll divide this up according to the four-phase Goji Method: Planning and Discovery, Design (UI/UX), Development, and Launch.

 Common Mistakes in App Development: Planning and Discovery

 The right development partner, especially in your initial stages of app development, should be transparent, experienced, and long-term.